I thought it was about time I wrote my review of the Huel Bar, since I said I would write about it on my Huel Powder Review.

-It’s not the best tasting thing I have ever had, and I hope that the company develops something a little more tasty down the line, but after a few bars, you get used to the taste and very subtle flavour.
+It’s not the best-tasting thing I have ever had, and I hope that the company develops something a little tastier down the line, but after a few bars, you get used to the taste and very subtle flavour.

 Ingredients: What’s actually in these Huel Bars?

 The main ingredient in Huel Bars are oats at 20% (containing gluten, no gluten-free version available yet, sorry!).

 I’ve attached a full specs list below of Huel Bars (v1.0).

 The macro split is 41:22:25:12.
 Which is 41% of the energy comes from carbohydrates, 22% from fats, 25% from proteins and 12% from fibre.